 Imagine an overloaded 18-wheeler weighing more than 80,000 pounds crashing into a four-door sedan that weighs only around 5,000 pounds.
 The occupants of the smaller vehicle are likely to suffer severe injuries.
 It’s dangerous for everyone involved and could lead to disastrous effects.
 When a commercial truck is overweight or contains too much cargo, the driver is more likely to lose control, especially in inclement weather or dangerous road conditions.

 We have secured more than $3 billion in settlements for our clients, and we can help you, too.
-Our experienced truck accident attorneys will dedicate themselves to you and your case.
+Our experienced truck accident attorneys at OnderLaw will dedicate themselves to you and your case.
 Give us a call today to speak with a lawyer for oversized/overloaded vehicle accidents in St. Louis.

 Due to the dangers associated with oversized or overloaded trucks, state and federal laws regulate the size of specific commercial vehicles and how much weight they can carry.
 The maximum weight allowed according to the National System of Interstate and Defense Highways is: